Intersurgical's automated clad-rack warehouse in Lithuania

 Picking is one of the main operations of Intersurgical’s warehouse.
 Therefore, a specific area has been set up to facilitate and streamline this work.
 Orders are prepared according to the product-to-person principle, which reduces operator travel and increases speed.

-On one side of the installation, there are three pick stations.
+On one side of the facility, there are three pick stations.
 There, goods are sent automatically from the warehouse, and up to 12 orders are prepared at the same time.
 At each station, four orders can be put together simultaneously.

 Operators remove boxes from the pallets and distribute them among the other pallets located behind them (which will then be dispatched and delivered to customers).
 To maintain sequencing and prevent errors, the operators follow the orders issued by Easy WMS via a monitor.